DavidBruchmann/tsconf/Documentation/01_Introduction/02_WhatDoesItDo/Index.rst

 The Backend Simplifier enables you to configure the most popular properties by a mouse click.

-You can manage more than a dozen properties by a mouse click:
+You can manage more than a dozen properties:

 All editors (backend users) should